RagnarB83/ash-documentation/docs/crest-interface.rst

 ASH features a simple interface to the powerful conformational sampling program `crest <https://xtb-docs.readthedocs.io/en/latest/crest.html>`_ by the Grimme group.

-By providing an ASH fragment object to interface_crest.call_crest, the Crest xTB-metadynamics-based conformational sampling procedure is invoked.
+By providing an ASH fragment object to the **call_crest** function, the Crest xTB-metadynamics-based conformational sampling procedure is invoked.
-The output from Crest is written to standard output.
+The output from crest is written to standard output.
 If successful, Crest will create a file crest_conformers.xyz that can be directly read into ASH for further processing or further calculations.
 This allows one to write a multi-step workflow of which the crest-procedure is one of many steps.